 Rosselkhoznadzor said in a statement that the vaccine would help prevent mutations in animals, referring to Denmark’s decision to kill 17 million mink last year after some animals were carrying a mutated virus variant.

-The agency added that companies exploiting animals from countries including Greece, Poland, Austria, the United States, Canada and Singapore had expressed interest in Carnivak-Cov.
+The agency added that companies exploiting animals from countries including Greece, Poland, Austria, the United States, Canada and Singapore had expressed interest in Carnivac-Cov.

 Military officials in Russia announced earlier this week that army dogs would undergo mandatory vaccination.
 Russia said mass production of the vaccine could begin in April.